How Mercy Health St. Mary’s Used Relias Assessments to Lower Turnover, Improve Satisfaction and Increase Retention of New Grad Nurses

 Mercy Health Saint Mary’s is a 344-bed, acute care teaching hospital in downtown Grand Rapids, Michigan.
 It is a member of Trinity Health, the fourth largest Catholic health care system in the country.
 Mercy Health received its initial Magnet® designation for nursing excellence in May 2013.
 With over 2,500 employees, the hospital employs approximately 1,200 nurses.

 Mercy Health leadership wanted to take significant steps to ensure nurses are hired, onboarded, and developed in a way that puts them on a path for success.
-In particular, Mercy Health wanted to positively influence new grad nurses entering its nurse residency program at the very beginning of their career.
+Mercy Health wanted to positively influence new grad nurses entering its nurse residency program at the very beginning of their career.

-According to Mercy Health’s Theresa McGuire, “We believe that recruiting and onboarding top talent first starts with hiring for our culture.”
+According to Mercy Health’s Theresa McGuire, MSN RN- BC, the system’s Magnet Program Director and Nursing Professional Development Specialist, “We believe that recruiting and onboarding top talent first starts with hiring for our culture.”
 To accomplish this, Human Resources and

 Nursing Departments needed to work in partnership to attract nurses who felt connected to the hospital’s mission, vision, and values.
 The goal of the new program was to assure all new nurses had a seamless transition to practice and an opportunity to “do what they do best every day.”

-Once these competencies are identified, nurses can be placed into units where it’s statistically predicted they will be happy.
-Added McGuire, “Nurses are able to enjoy their job and the literature is very clear that all great patient outcomes are associated with that.”
+Alongside a desired improvement in nurse retention, Mercy Health also reported improvement in RN resident satisfaction, per Casey Fink Survey Scores.
+McGuire commented, “Nurses are able to enjoy their job and the literature is very clear that all great patient outcomes are associated with that.”

 Says McGuire, “Relias Assessments is an evidence-based tool that allows nurse managers, educators, HR to make smart hiring decisions.”

 Match to the best fit to increase job satisfaction.

 Support nurses in finding their best selves to increase retention.